Donat’s story – choose soft skills vs hard skills

 [Adobe stock photo.]

-Soft skills apply across disciplines – whether academia or intelligence, or industry, public service, or the military.
+Soft skills apply across all disciplines – whether academia or intelligence, or industry, public service, the military or not-for-profit.
 Soft skills also apply at all levels of organisations, in different ways.

 Hard skills belong to a specific job role.
 It’s the kind of skill that appears on people’s CV’s along with their qualifications.
 We watch for their years of experience and the different ways they have used the skill.